Shahji55/phone-usage-detection/README.md

 2) Phone is detected in lower half of the frame.

 Inactive phone implementation can be extended/implemented using ROIs (Region Of Interest) or other logic based on the scenarios present in the input videos.

+Model is converted from .pt to .engine (Tensorrt) format.